pol/dwarf-fortress-guides/mixtrak/s3c02-fortress-pattern.md

 mechanism.
 As long as you're quick enough with the drawbridge lever, that'll keep out everything except ghosts.
 But there's a bit of a chain of production that needs to happen to get all that in place.

+This construction will make use of our temporary workshops that we built near the surface.